Making rain for southern African women writers

 Modjaji Books was started in 2007 by Colleen Higgs, it is an independent press that publishes the writings of Southern African women.
 Higgs was Information Manager at the Centre for the Book for over seven years, where she managed projects such as the award-winning Community Publishing Project and Writer Development, and brought out a series of pamphlets on writing and publishing.

 We are proud that in January 2014, we were invited to be a member of the International Alliance of Independent Publishers.
 Currently Colleen is the coordinator of the English network of the Alliance, and participates in the organising committee.

 Higgs, also wrote A rough guide to small-scale and self-publishing (2005, Centre for the Book) and the South African Small Publishers’ Catalogue (edited with Maire Fisher, 2006, Centre for the Book) has consistently championed small-scale, self and independent publishing in South Africa.
-Modjaji Books has published two African Small Publishers Catalogues, one in 2010 and the second in 2013.
+Modjaji Books has published two African Small Publishers Catalogues, one in 2010, 2013, 2016, and 2018.
 This is in attempt to build networks amongst small presses in Africa.